zjunlp/ModelKinship/README.md

 This notebook includes 3 main functions:
 - Selection - calculate the model kinship to predict the potential benefit of providing merge.
 - Merging - merge the providing models.
-- Recycling - upload the merged model.
+- Recycling - upload the merged model (evaluation is optional).
 ---

 ## Acknowledgement